island-rush/CapstoneSpring2018/README.md

 -Move troops from cell to cell along board based on unit's move allowance.

 (spencer's todo)
+what the fuck will an admin do?
+    (what does an admin need to do (teacher's needs)) ideas
+            -create game? (or just have the games already in there) -reset a game?
+            -set parameters for a game
+                -set the game state manually?
+            -view a game in progress/saved
+            -edit game info (team leads/points...other shit...)

 use session variable to figure out red team or blue team (set up in the game_login_verify)
     then access the game in the database, it has a field for who's turn it is match these values up to determine if a player is allowed to make a turn